Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 Bigger, Paid, Influencer Partnerships for Your Salon or Spa

-You can get lucky also with bigger influencers.
+You can also get lucky with bigger influencers.

 Like micro-influencers, they may write about you without getting anything in return.